oVirt/ovirt-site/source/feature/smartcard-support.html.md

 *   this checkbox is enabled only for the Spice client, it is visible but disabled for VNC.
 *   if the checkbox is checked and the user starts a VM, engine sends the *smartcardEnable* as true to the VDSM (please refer to the VDSM part of this document for it's meaning)
 *   if the checkbox is checked (e.g. smartcard is enabled) and the user clicks the console button (e.g. connects to guest), the application sets the *Smartcard* property on the spice-xpi plugin to true which has the same effect than calling the *spicec --smartcard*
+    -   Should also be supported for ActiveX
+*   Within the user portal the end user should have the option to override this setting and _not_ pass the enable smart card option to the spice client
+    -   Note the should only be able to disable this option
+*   The user portal should provide a visual indication that the smart card will be enabled

 #### REST API